Forrest Gump: Re-evaluation

-Author payment controversy
+Author payment

 Winston Groom was paid $350,000 for the screenplay rights to his novel Forrest Gump and was contracted for a 3 percent share of the film's net profits.
-However, Paramount and the film's producers did not pay him the percentage, using Hollywood accounting to posit that the blockbuster film lost money.
+When the film became a major commercial success, Groom received none of the net profit participation.
+Paramount maintained that the film had not yet shown a profit under its accounting practices.
 Tom Hanks, by contrast, contracted for a percent share of the film's gross receipts instead of a salary, and he and director Zemeckis each received $40 million.
-In addition, Groom was not mentioned once in any of the film's six Oscar-winner speeches.

-Groom's dispute with Paramount was later effectively resolved after Groom declared he was satisfied with Paramount's explanation of their accounting, this coinciding with Groom receiving a seven-figure contract with Paramount for film rights to another of his books, Gump & Co.
-This film was never made, remaining in development hell for at least a dozen years.
+Groom's dispute with Paramount was later resolved after Groom declared he was satisfied with Paramount's explanation of their accounting, this coinciding with Groom receiving a seven-figure contract with Paramount, plus a percentage of the gross profits, for film rights to another of his books, Gump & Co.
+This film was never made, due to a combination of factors, including a rocky development process, Tom Hanks' reluctance to make a sequel, and the September 11 terrorist attacks.